Reorganizes the internal structure of the indexes to optimize the speed for accessing the data. Based on HStatCalculate

 Caution: This function must not be systematically used in the initialization code of the project.
 Indeed, optimizing the speed for accessing the data may take quite a long time and the users may be slowed down.

 The statistics on the keys of a data file are used when implementing a filter, when creating a query or when creating a view on the data file.
-The HFSQL engine analyzes the selection condition then it is using these statistics to define the most discriminating items that will be used to optimize the browse operations performed on the data files.
+The HFSQL engine analyzes the selection condition, then uses these statistics to define the most discriminating items that will be used to optimize the browse operations on data files.

 The statistics are used to get information about the content of the data file when they are calculated.
 Once the statistics have been calculated: